sabrinaforrester/notebook.py/readme.md

 #### Floating-Point Accuracy
 - Stored as binary fractions in memory.
-- Not all decimals can be represented as binary fractions.
+- Not all binary decimals can be represented as binary fractions.
 - Decimal numbers that cannot be represented are approximated

 ## Operators